 Sometimes GE supplements this approach of having Mother Nature sweep things under the rug by dropping a thin layer of sand over the PCB-laden bottom.
 They like this idea.
 It’s cheap.
 They plan to do this in Silver Lake, despite cautions from local people that Silver Lake is fed in part by underwater springs.
 Underwater springs would bubble up right through the sand and bring the underlying PCBs to the surface again.

 Keep in mind that according to GE, “monitored natural recovery” and capping will solve our problem by putting a very thin layer of sediment on the PCBs.
 Then we’ll have PCBs in the sediment.
 Wait a minute.
 Isn’t that the problem we’re trying to get rid of?
 GE’s own studies tell us that the average sedimentation rate along most of the river is between 0.05 inches per year and 0.6 inches per year.
 Is this really what GE sees as the solution to having PCBs in the soil?
+One muskrat running along the bottom of the river would wipe out years of sedimentation.
 We need to get rid of PCBs – not hide them from view.